 More about growing and caring for hydrangeas around the Web:

-Hydrangea FAQs - Check out more extensive Q&A covering tips on ideal location, transplanting, fertilizing, identifying different types of hydrangea, troubleshooting advice, suggested reading and related resources.
+All about Hydrangeas - Check out tips on ideal location, transplanting, fertilizing, identifying different types of hydrangea, troubleshooting advice, suggested reading and related resources.

 Hydrangea - This is an information-packed guide with advice on planting and propagation, fertilizing, watering and pruning, plus a descriptive list of common species and cultivars.